E. B. Green House

 Owners

-E. B. Green was listed for a year as the owner of this house, and many have assumed that he lived here.
-However, there is some doubt about this.
+E. B. Green was listed for a year as the owner of this house.

 After the first year, the Josiah Letchworths, E. B. Green's wife's relatives, occupied the house until Darwin R. Martin (Darwin D. Martin's son) purchased it it 1947.